 This thriving society supports our medical students academically and creates opportunities for them to socialise with medical students from other Colleges.
-You can find out more about them from their website.

 The Franklin Society is aimed at anyone in College with an interest in science but particularly Natural Sciences students.
 They run academic support sessions where students in all years can meet for tea and biscuits to discuss their work.
 They also host talks and provide advice on course options.

 The Veterinary Society has members from all six years of Veterinary Medicine students at Murray Edwards.
 Members meet regularly for "vetty tea".
 This is a chance for members to catch up with each other and for older students to help those newer to the course.
 The Veterinary Society also organises formal dinners and May Week picnics.
-You can find out more on their website.

 The College Geography Society brings together undergraduate and graduate geographers and Fellows for dinners, research talks and dissertation presentations.
-You can find out more on their website.

 The College Maths Circle encourages mathematicians from all years to meet up on a Sunday evening to socialise and solve problems collaboratively.
 Run by the Director of Studies, it also gives students the opportunity to present on a topic within Mathematics that is of interest to them.